 Why may someone start to consider bariatric surgery for the New Year?

 I think that for a lot of people, December is a month of celebration, festivities and quite often people indulge in a lot of food and drink.
 There’s also a lot of programs featured on TV and social media about losing weight and getting into shape with a fitness regime so it tends to be what a lot of people focus on.
-It’s especially difficult when people are being bombarded with promotions for January-time.
+It’s especially difficult when people are being bombarded with promotions in and around January.

 For an obese person who feels incapable of losing weight alone, how can WLS help?